Day in the Life

 Related Documents

 Browse other documents with this same date.
 These could include pages from Wilford Woodruff's autobiographies, daybooks, letters, histories, and personal papers.
+Click on the document titles to view the full document.

 Letter from Karl Gottfried Maeser, 19 March 1888

 [end of sideways text] BOARD OF TRUSTEES.
 A. O. SMOOT, President.
 H. H. CLUFF, W. H. DUSENBERRY, M. TANNER, D. C. YOUNG, J. E. TALMAGE.
 KARL G. MAESER, Principal PRINCIPAL'S OFFICE Brigham Young Academy.
-Provo City, Utah, March 19, 1881 President Wilford Woodruff.
-Dear Brother, Your kind letter of March 6th was duly received, and its contents have been a source of joy and gratitude not only to me but also to my fellow teachers.
+Provo City, Utah, March 19, 1888 President Wilford Woodruff.
+Dear Brother, Your kind letter of March 6th was duly received, and its contents have been a source of joy and gratitude not only to me but also to my fellow-teachers.
 It was im- possible for me to acknowledge the receipt of your letter in a satisfactory manner any sooner, as our treasurer was prevented to attend to the proper division of the funds before last Saturday.
 All the teachers of this Academy join me in expressing to you and the Council of the Twelve our gratitude for the generous assistance rendered to us.
-Saturday, March 10.
-I was arraigned before the Court on an indictment for unlawful cohabitation and plead "Not Guilty".
+Saturday, March 10, I was arraigned before the Court on an indictment for unlawful cohabitation and plead "Not Guilty".
 The legal council for the defense here stated to me, however, that the Pro- secution had a clear case against me, members of my family having acknowledged the fact before the Grand Jury.
 Judge Henderson was willing to let me off from imprisonment, though, if I would withdraw my plea of "Not Guilty".
 He would

 Letter from Henry Eyring, 19 March 1888

-Mexico, Pres't Wilford Woodruff, Dear Bro.
-Your much appreciated favor of the 28th ult. has duly reached me.
+Mexico, Pres't Wilford Woodruff, Dear Bro. your much appreciated favor of the 28th ult. has duly reached me.
 A draft for $300.00 has also come to hand, and was promptly receipted for, to Bro.
-Jacks.
+Jack.
 Many thanks for same.
 I thank you for your encouraging re- marks, referring to the promises of the Lord to the house of Israel.
 Were it not for these promises and the abiding ^faith^ we have for their early fulfillment, the Mexican Mission would indeed ap- pear like a barren field.
 I find among this people the leading character- istics of the Indian.
-When I labored among the Cherokee and Creeks Indians from 1855 to 1860, I found much in- difference and very little interest mani- fested in the Book of Mormon; I can say the same of the Mexicans of this day:
+When I labored among the Cherokee and Creek Indians from 1855 to 1860, I found much in- difference and very little interest mani- fested in the Book of Mormon; I can say the same of the Mexicans of this day:

 Events

 View selected events in the two months surrounding this date in Wilford Woodruff's life.
+Click on the dates to jump to that day in Wilford Woodruff's journal.

 Mar 19, 1888